EECS150/project_skeleton_fa21/spec/checkpoint1.md

 - `hardware`
   - `src`
     - `z1top.v`: Top level module.
 The RISC-V CPU is instantiated here.
-    - `riscv_core/Riscv151.v`: All of your CPU datapath and control should be contained in this file.
+    - `riscv_core/cpu.v`: All of your CPU datapath and control should be contained in this file.
     - `io_circuits`: Your IO circuits from the labs.
   - `sim`
-    - `Riscv151_testbench.v`: Starting point for testing your CPU.
+    - `cpu_tb.v`: Starting point for testing your CPU.
 The testbench checks if your CPU can execute all the RV32I instructions (including CSR ones) correctly, and can handle some simple hazards.
 You should make sure that your CPU implementation passes this testbench before moving on.
-    - `assembly_testbench.v`: The testbench works with the software in `software/assembly_tests`.
+    - `asm_tb.v`: This testbench works with the software in `software/assembly_tests`.
-    - `isa_testbench.v`: The testbench works with the RISC-V ISA test suite in `software/riscv-isa-tests`.
+    - `isa_tb.v`: This testbench works with the RISC-V ISA test suite in `software/riscv-isa-tests`.
 The testbench only runs one test at a time.
-To run multiple tests, use the script we provide (see [RISC-V ISA Tests](#riscv-isa-tests).
+To run multiple tests, use the Makefile target we provide (see [RISC-V ISA Tests](#riscv-isa-tests).
 There are a total of 38 ISA tests in the test suite.
+    - `c_tests_tb.v`: This testbench verifies the correct execution of the software in `software/c_tests`.
+There are 6 C tests provided.
-    - `echo_testbench.v`: The testbench works with the software in `software/echo`.
+    - `echo_tb.v`: This testbench works with the software in `software/echo`.
 The CPU reads a character sent from the serial rx line and echoes it back to the serial tx line.
+    - `uart_parse_tb.v`: This testbench verifies a few tricky functions from the BIOS in isolation using the software in `software/uart_parse`.
-    - `bios_testbench.v`: The testbench works with the BIOS program.
-The testbench checks if your CPU can execute the instructions stored in the BIOS memory.
+    - `bios_tb.v`: This testbench simulates the execution of the BIOS program.
+It checks if your CPU can execute the instructions stored in the BIOS memory.
 The testbench also emulates user input sent over the serial rx line, and checks the BIOS message output obtained from the serial tx line.
-    - `software_testbench.v`: The testbench works with some software programs in `software/`.
-This is an extra test for debugging.
-    - `c_testbench.v`: The testbench works with the software in `software/c_test`.
-This is an extra test for debugging.
 - `software`
   - `bios`: The BIOS program, which allows us to interact with our CPU via the UART.
 You need to compile it before creating a bitstream or running a simulation.
   - `echo`: The echo program, which emulates the echo test of Lab 5 in software.
-  - `assembly_tests`: Use this as a template to write assembly tests for your processor designed to run in simulation.
+  - `asm`: Use this as a template to write assembly tests for your processor designed to run in simulation.
-  - `c_example`: Use this as an example to write C programs.
+  - `c_tests`: Use these as examples to write C programs for testing.
   - `riscv-isa-tests`: A comprehensive test suite for your CPU.
-Available after doing `git submodule` (see [RISC-V ISA Tests](#riscv-isa-tests)).
+Available after running `git submodule` (see [RISC-V ISA Tests](#riscv-isa-tests)).
-  - `mmult`: This is a program to be run on the FPGA for Checkpoint 1.
+  - `mmult`: This program is to be run on the FPGA for Checkpoint 1.
 It generates 2 matrices and multiplies them.
 Then it returns a checksum to verify the correct result.

 To compile `software` go into a program directory and run `make`.
 To build a bitstream run `make impl` in `hardware`.